Albion Carpet Mill

 The Albion Carpet Mill, also known as the Bromley Mills, is a former mill in Philadelphia, Pennsylvania, United States, for producing ingrain and damask carpet.

+History

 Various members of the Bromley family were associated with Philadelphia's carpet industry.
 By 1882, James A. and George D. Bromley were producing the more common ingrain and damask carpets at their Albion Carpet Mill on the northwest corner of East Hagert and Jasper Streets.
 The firm had 350 employees at 140 looms.

+By the 20th century, the mill was no longer active and was used by Wimsel, an ornament manufacturing company.
+By the 2000s, a tropical fish business operated there.

+Description

-A six-story brick building with a decorated and corbelled brick cornice and arched window openings still stands.
+It is a six-story brick building with a decorated and corbelled brick cornice and arched window openings still stands.
 Adjoining the east side of the mill on the corner sits a one-story warehouse.